Comfort-Twala/Profile/README.md

 ## 📝 CMS Usage

-This project uses Decap CMS for content management.
+This project uses Outstatic CMS for content management.
 To access the CMS:

+1. Update Environment variable in `.env` for your project ([Guide](https://outstatic.com/docs/getting-started))
-1. Navigate to `/admin` on your deployed site
+1. Navigate to `/outstatic` on your deployed site
 2. Log in using your configured authentication method
 3. Use the intuitive interface to add or edit projects